fossabot/GiG.Core/README.md

 - [GiG.Core.Logging.Sinks.Console](docs/GiG.Core.Logging.Sinks.Console.md) - Provides an API to register Logging to a Console using Serilog for an application.
 - [GiG.Core.Logging.Sinks.File](docs/GiG.Core.Logging.Sinks.File.md) - Provides an API to register Logging to a File using Serilog for an application.
 - [GiG.Core.Logging.Sinks.Fluentd](docs/GiG.Core.Logging.Sinks.Fluentd.md) - Provides an API to register Logging to Fluentd using Serilog for an application.
+- [GiG.Core.Logging.Sinks.RabbitMQ](docs/GiG.Core.Logging.Sinks.RabbitMQ.md) - Provides an API to register Logging to RabbitMQ using Serilog for an application.
 - [GiG.Core.Logging.Enrichers.ApplicationMetadata](docs/GiG.Core.Logging.Enrichers.ApplicationMetadata.md) - Provides an API to register and ApplicationMetadata Enricher for Logging when using Serilog.
 - [GiG.Core.Logging.Enrichers.Context](docs/GiG.Core.Logging.Enrichers.Context.md) - Provides an API to register the Context Enricher for Logging when using Serilog.
 - [GiG.Core.Logging.Enrichers.DistributedTracing](docs/GiG.Core.Logging.Enrichers.DistributedTracing.md) - Provides an API to register the Correlation Id Enricher for Logging when using Serilog.